 According to the report, the region’s trade in services rebounded significantly growing by 45 percent in the first half of 2022 compared to the same period in 2021.
 This rebound was largely driven by the revival of tourism, followed by other services including modern services.

 The growth of the main trading partners of the region varied with exports to the European Union showing the strongest growth at 26% in 2022.
 Exports to China on the other hand, grew by only 8 percent, the first increase since 2015.

-ECLAC warns that, in a context marked by the conflict in Ukraine, high inflation, lower growth, geopolitical tensions and the persistence of the pandemic, world trade will continue to suffer a slowdown, so the volume of trade is expected to grow by 1% in 2023.
+The Economic Commission for Latin America and the Caribbean (ECLAC) has warned that global trade will continue to slow due to the ongoing conflict in Ukraine, high inflation, lower growth, geopolitical tensions and the persistence of the pandemic.
+As a result the volume of trade is expected to grow by only 1% in 2023.